-Date To (Name and address) Sub: request to organise VHND Day at two locations in the village Dear CDHO (write the name of the concerned person): I am working as ASHA for the village_____of____Block.
-My village has a population of .
-The houses are scattered across the areas.
-The ANM regularly comes and organises VHND.
+Date То (Name and address) Sub: request to organise UHND at two locations in the slum/area Dear CDHO (write the name of the concerned person): I am working as ASHA for the areaofBlock/District/City.
+My area has a population of The houses are scattered across the areas.
+The ANM regularly comes and organises UHND.
 However, it is organised at a place which is not accessible for all the pregnant women.
-A large number of women living on the other side of the village, are not able to attend the antenatal clinic, due to the distance.
-I suggest that the antenatal clinic may be conducted in two places of the village on different dates.
+A large number of women living on the other side of the area, are not able to attend the antenatal clinic, due to the distance.
+I suggest that the antenatal clinic may be conducted in two places of the area on different dates.
 I had a discussion about the same with the ANM.
 She informed me that she needs permission from you.
 I request you to look into this matter.
 As an ASHA I take the responsibility to bring all the pregnant women so they have their antenatal check-up.
-You are welcome to visit our village.
+You are welcome to visit our area.
 Thank you.
-Yours sincerely, (write name of ASHA and the village)
+Yours sincerely,(write name of ASHA and the area)

-Annexure 7: Documenting a Meeting
+Annexure 6: Documenting a Meeting

-Documentation of the Meeting
+Documentation o f the Meeting

-Date: Date: Time: Venue:
+Date: Time: Venue:

-Purpose of the meeting
+Purpose of the meetin g

-Members present during the meeting Absent members
+Members present duri ng the meeting Absent members

 1)

 2)

 Decisions taken

 Action to be taken

 Actions Who will take Who will support it?
 Date of completion of the action

-Signatures of the members

-- This report needs to be appropriately filed and should be referred to during the next meeting, to review the progress.
+Signatures of the mem This report needs to be meeting, to review the e appropriately filed and should be referred to o during the next

-Annexure 8: Skills Checklist: Hand Washing
+Annexure 7: Skills Checklist: Hand Washing

-Num ber o f Prac tices Checklist 1 2 3 4 5 Remove bangles and wrist watch • Wet hands and forearms up to elbow with clean water (Fig. 1) • Apply soap and scrub forearms, hands and fingers (especially nails) thoroughly (Fig. 2 to 7) Rinse with clean water • Air dry with hands up and elbow facing the ground (Fig. 8) • Do not touch with your hands the ground, floor or dirty objects after washing your hands
+Num ber of Prac tices Checklist 1 2 3 4 5 Remove bangles and wrist watch Wet hands and forearms up to elbow with clean water (Fig. 1) Apply soap and scrub forearms, hands and fingers (especially nails) thoroughly (Fig. 2 to 7) Rinse with clean water Air dry with hands up and elbow facing the ground (Fig. 8) Do not touch with your hands the ground, floor or dirty objects after washing your hands